Lily May Ledford: Folk music revival and later career

 In the 1960s, musicologist Ralph Rinzler rediscovered Ledford, and invited her to play at the Newport Folk Festival in 1968.
 Delighted by the positive response she received from the folk music movement, Ledford became a regular at folk festivals across the U.S. and Canada, initially with her sisters, and then as a solo artist when her sisters were unable to join her.
 In 1971, she appeared at the "Man and His World Festival" in Montreal, and she played at the Smithsonian Folklife Festival in Washington, D.C. the following year.
 In 1976, Ledford toured the Western U.S. and Canada with Mike Seeger's Old-Time Music Festival.
 In 1979, while on tour with the Red Clay Ramblers, Ledford recorded an album, Banjo Pickin' Girl, that was released on the Greenhays label in 1983.
 Around the same period, she appeared at the Mariposa Folk Festival in Orillia.

 In the early 1980s, author Loyal Jones interviewed Ledford extensively as part of research conducted with a grant from the National Endowment for the Arts, and broadcast the interviews on National Public Radio.
 In 1980, Berea College published Coon Creek Girl, an autobiography Ledford had written in the late 1970s.
+Ledford often discussed her opinion on selling her traditional music, and how it was distasteful to sell a musician's authenticity.
+Ledford's performance always related back to how she was raised, and often showed in performances.
+Promoting herself with her music and story grabbed people's curiosity from all over.
 Ledford stopped performing in 1983, when she was diagnosed with lung cancer.
 Just before her death in 1985, she was awarded a National Heritage Fellowship, which is the United States government's highest honor in the folk and traditional arts.
 Ledford inspired a generation of younger folk musicians, including Pete Seeger.